 Medical Electronics and E-Health - 15 credits

-Provides students with a knowledge and understanding of how electronics technology is, and could be, used in medical applications and healthcare, and to consider a range of possible future developments in this field.
+Provides students with a knowledge and understanding of how electronics technology is used in medical applications and healthcare, and to consider a range of possible future developments in this field.